rhel-labs/learn-katacoda/crypto-policy/step1.md

 </pre>

-The default configuration on Red Hat Enterprise Linux for the system-wide cryptograpic policy (sometimes referred to as "crypto policy") is a policy named `DEFAULT`.
+The default configuration on Red Hat Enterprise Linux for the system-wide cryptographic policy (sometimes referred to as "crypto policy") is a policy named `DEFAULT`.

-Secure Socket Layer (SSL) is one of the cryptography methods managed by the system-wide cryptograpy policy.
+Secure Socket Layer (SSL) is one of the cryptography methods managed by the system-wide cryptography policy.
 Throughout the exercise, you will work with Apache as it is a service that utilizes SSL.
 Hence, changes to how SSL is managed will potentially impact those services that utilize those cryptography frameworks.